jamaldevsecops/kubernetes/k8s-cluster-configuration/kubernetes-cluster-configuration_bash.md

 kubectl get pods -n kube-system

 # 16. Generate tokens for three worker nodes.
-kubeadm token create --print-join-command kubeadm token create --print-join-command kubeadm token create --print-join-command
+echo "Use the following token to add worker node1" kubeadm token create --print-join-command echo "Use the following token to add worker node2" kubeadm token create --print-join-command echo "Use the following token to add worker node3" kubeadm token create --print-join-command